GRINGOLOCO7/Roket-Lander/README.md

 - `testbed_rewards.ipynb`: Plot model structure and rewards over training
 - `/landing_ckpt`: Contains the checkpoints before adding entropy term to policy
 - `/landing_entropy_ckpt`: Contains the checkpoints after adding entropy term to policy
+- `PPO.py`: Uses the gymnasum compatible environment to trin starship how to land using PPO from stable baseline3

 > [!CAUTION]
 > `rocket_env_dummy.py`: Wrapper using `rocket.py` to make _Gymnasium_ compatible environment